syang16/academic-kickstart/content/project/SDM/index.md

 <h2> <font color="black"> The whole package can be downloaded <a href="RCTBNPackage.zip"> <u>here.</u></a> </font> </h2>
 		<p class="p-pad", align="justify"> <font color="black">The package includes a sample data set generated from the drug effect networks in <a href="https://www.cs.ucr.edu/~cshelton/papers/docs/ctbn.pdf"> <u>Nodelman's CTBN paper</u></a>, the RFGB code for learning RCTBNs and the code for calculating the metrics of evaluating the performance of learning algorithms. </font></p>

+More details about the algorithm can be found in <a href="https://shuoyang.netlify.app/publication/yang-kkn-16/"> <u>[Yang et al. 2016].</u></a> Please use the following citation to acknowledge the contribution made by this package to your research. [^1]

+[^1]: Shuo Yang, Tushar Khot, Kristian Kersting and Sriraam Natarajan, Learning Continuous-Time Bayesian Networks in Relational Domains: A Non-Parametric Approach, Proceedings of the Thirtieth AAAI Conference on Artificial Intelligence, AAAI 2016.